nWrightSB/GQLdemo/README.md

 Smartbear demo GraphQL server

-* Server returns link info that has been submitted by users, documentation is accessible in the IDE
+* Server returns link info that has been submitted by users, documentation is accessible in the IDE - uses simple MongoDB to store links.
+No AUTH layer implemented.

 # install
 - clone repo